 Templates for following up and fixing interview mistakes

-You should write an interview follow-up email within one day of interviewing.
-However, I believe most people do it wrong.
-Instead of using this opportunity to further build on the authority they developed when interviewing, they simply write a note that says “Hi!
-Look at me!
-I’m right here!
-Please don’t forget that I exist!
-I need this job!”
+But timing isn’t everything, strategy is.
+While you should send a thank-you note within 24–48 hours, most people do it wrong.
+Instead of using this opportunity to build on their authority, they send a note that essentially screams: “I’m right here!
+Please don’t forget me!
+I really need this job!”

 • You have to be absolutely certain about the mistake you made.
-Even if there’s the slightest of doubt that you did not make a mistake, you’re better off without mentioning it in the thank-you note.
+Even if there’s the slightest doubt that you did not make a mistake, you’re better off without mentioning it in the thank-you note.

 • Once you have pinpointed the mistake, figure out its importance.
 Is it a mistake you can do without correcting, or is it something unconditionally important to the job?
 For instance, if you forgot to mention that you’re willing to relocate for a job in another state, mentioning it in the thank-you note is a necessity.

 • Add value to the note by including new information for the recruiter.
 If it’s just an apology for a mistake you made, you might as well skip it.
-There’s no need to keep drawing attention to whatever mistake you made.
-Being late, for instance, is a grave interview mistake, but repeatedly apologizing for it is not the way to go; instead, just focus on wowing them with your interview answers.

 When you’re writing your note, you should follow some thank-you note fundamentals: